JuliaAstro/LombScargle.jl/docs/index.rst

 .. image:: figure_5.png

+We recall that the generalised Lomb–Scargle algorithm is used when the ``fit_mean`` optional keyword to :func:`lombscargle` is ``true`` if no error is provided, instead it is always used if the signal has uncertainties.

 ``findmaxfreq`` and ``findmaxpower`` Functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``findmaxfreq`` function tells you the frequencies with the highest
+:func:`findmaxfreq` function tells you the frequencies with the highest power in
-power in the periodogram (and you can get the period by taking its
+the periodogram (and you can get the period by taking its inverse):
-inverse):

 .. code-block:: julia